 Aside from affordability, portability, capacity, and special added features, there's also its power deliverance, such as what are its voltage, ampere and wattage specifications.
 Additionally, battery size (mAh) is also another issue that can be confusing besides just looking at its capacity,

-Renowned for their smart device accessories, Anker power banks are well-loved for their delivery and durability among tech users including iPhones and Android phone users alike, and this one carries just the same quality.
+Renowned for their durability & reliability, Anker's power banks are well-loved among tech users whether it's support for both iPhones and Android phone users alike.
+Like many of their tech accessories, this one carries just the same quality.

 This power bank is also one of the slimmest and sleekest power banks to carry around.
 Its body is 14.2mm and is protected by an aluminium alloy material casing for durability.
 Not to worry about bulk, as the power bank weighs just under 300g.
 Perfect to bring with and charge your phone twice!

-Mophie’s Powerstation USB-C XXL is specifically built for the latest MacBooks and devices that come with USB-C or USB-A connectors.
+Mophie’s Powerstation USB-C XXL is specifically built for the likes of MacBooks and devices that come with USB-C or USB-A connectors.
 Its advanced 19,500mAh rechargeable battery is able to provide USB-C laptops with approximately another 14 hours of battery life.

 Like most power banks available today, it has a built-in LED power indicator button to show status and battery levels.
 Additionally, a piece of premium fabric is wrapped around the device to further protect it from scratches.